threader/OneFileLinux/README.md

 ## One File Linux
-~~ Live linux distro combined in one ~20MB file. ~~ This will attempt to build a 'minimal' Buildroot Linux userland and a mainline Linux kernel with patches from [GraphenOS's](https://github.com/GrapheneOS/linux-hardened), how much space you'r end .efi file depends on what you include.
+~~Live linux distro combined in one ~20MB file.~~

+This will attempt to build a 'minimal' Buildroot Linux userland toolset and a mainline Linux kernel with patches from [GraphenOS's](https://github.com/GrapheneOS/linux-hardened), how much space your end .efi file depends on what you include and is limited by the FS the .efi lives on, with say Rufus NTFS efi, you could run your life from it.

 Runs on any UEFI computer (PC or Mac) without installation.
-Just copy one file to EFI system partitio and boot.
+Just copy the .efi file to EFI system partitio and boot.

 <img width=600 alt="One File Linux" src="https://hub.zhovner.com/img/one-file-linux.png" />